 |Set JMX MBean Attributes and Invoke Operations||Monitor JMX MBeans|

 |Configure Monitoring Level (Production/Deployment)||Monitoring in a Development Environment|

 * Asterisks indicate activities that may be considered sensitive for purposes of security and data privacy.
 Carefully consider the security and data privacy policies of your organization before granting these permissions.

 Custom dashboards are a good way to present selected metrics for a user who only needs a relatively narrow or focussed view of the data.
-For example, such a user could be an executive who only needs a high-level view of system performance and activity.
-You can allow such users to view custom dashboards by assigning them to the built-in Custom Dashboard Viewer role.
-The permissions of this role are limited to viewing custom dashboards in the Controller UI.
+For example, such as user could be an executive who only needs a high-level view of system performance and activity.
+You can grant such users permission to view custom dashboards created especially for them.

 I found some errors in the permissions description.
 My fault actually.
 I documented them wrong.
 Here are the changes: